HiDeoo/starlight-obsidian/docs/src/content/docs/configuration.md

 By default, Starlight will include an “Overview” heading at the top of each page’s table of contents.
 If your Obsidian vault pages already include a top-level heading named “Overview”, you can set this option to `'title'` to instead use the page title as the top-level heading in the table of contents.

+### `copyStarlightFrontmatter`

+**Type:** `boolean`
+**Default:** `false`

+By default, all unsupported [properties](/guides/features/#properties) are ignored and not exported.
+Set this option to `true` to copy all known [Starlight frontmatter fields](https://starlight.astro.build/reference/frontmatter/) from an Obsidian note to the associated generated page.

+This is useful if you want to customize the generated Starlight pages from Obsidian.
+Note that the values are not validated and are copied as-is so it's up to you to ensure they are compatible with Starlight.

 ## Sidebar configuration

 The sidebar configuration is an object used to configure the generated vault pages sidebar group.